-Global Solidarity for Justice, Heimat and Entfremdung in Post-1989 Literature, Second Language Pedagogy, GDR-Literature
+Global Solidarity for Justice, Heimat and Entfremdung in Post-1989 Literature, Migration, Second Language Pedagogy, GDR-Literature

-HGMS: The Future of Trauma and Memory Studies Reading Group
+HGMS: Co-director of The Future of Trauma and Memory Studies Reading Group

 John's dissertation project focuses on how various forms of pre-Wende alienation have been exacerbated by the post-Wende rhetoric of German reunification.
 In John's dissertation research, he has been exploring how cultural, literary discourses registered a crisis of belonging in the long aftermath of 1989.
-John's dissertation has the working title...Overcoming Alternativlosigkeit: From Heimatverlust towards Global Solidarity and Justice in post-1989 German Literature.
+He also argues for a recoding of the term Heimat to make German notions of community more inclusive and relational.
+John's dissertation has the working title...Toward an Intercultural, Intersubjective Concept of Home in Recent German Literature.
 In John's dissertation, four novels each have their own respective chapter to be the center of analysis.
 Those novels are Christoph Hein's Willenbrock (2000), Christa Wolf's Stadt der Engel (2010), Eugen Ruge's In Zeiten des abnehmenden Lichts (2011), and Jenny Erpenbeck's Gehen, ging, gegangen (2015).

 M.A., German, University of Illinois